IU-PR/Capstone_project/content/docs/2024/startup_studio/week1.md

 ## **Leveraging AI, Open-Source, and Experts**

+AI Integration:
-AI Integration: Utilize AI tools like ChatGPT to ask questions and gain insights during the development process./ Open-Source Technologies:
+* Utilize AI tools like ChatGPT to ask questions and gain insights during the development process.

+Open-Source Technologies:
 * Kubernetes: For container orchestration.
 * Splunk: For monitoring.